SarahAmiraslani/sarahamiraslani.github.io/_projects/1_project.md

 - **Illustrations**: Participants in the copy, study, and complete conditions received illustrations produced using Adobe Photoshop 2019 and Pages.
 Inspired by The Cosmic Perspective textbook and Pearson Mastering Astronomy platform<d-cite key="pearson2019"></d-cite>, the illustrations included drawings of black hole features, Einstein’s Theory of General Relativity, and spacetime distortion near black holes.
 Scaffolded illustrations featured key elements masked with empty text boxes.
 Participants in the drawing condition received blank sheets of paper and pens.

 - **Passage Comprehension Tests**: Three types of tests were developed: two analogous 15-question multiple-choice tests, one 4-question open response retention test, and one 4-question open response transfer test.
 The multiple-choice tests included 8 perfect analogs and 7 strong pairs of questions.
 Retention questions asked students to summarize lesson information, while transfer questions required application of knowledge to new scenarios.
-Answers were scored based on identified idea units, with inter-rater reliability for retention and transfer tests being _r_(212)=0.995, _p_ <0.0001 and _r_(212)=0.798, _p_ <0.0001, respectively.
+Answers were scored based on identified idea units, with inter-rater reliability for retention and transfer tests being $r$(212)=0.995, $p$ <0.0001 and $r$(212)=0.798, $p$ <0.0001, respectively.

 - **Cognitive Load**: Cognitive load was measured using a 10-item instrument assessing intrinsic, extraneous, and germane load<d-cite key="leppink2013"></d-cite>.
 Participants rated items on a 0 to 10 scale.
 Examples included “The topics covered in the activity were very complex” (intrinsic load), “The instructions and explanations during the activity were very unclear” (extraneous load), and “The activity really enhanced my understanding of the topics covered” (germane load).
 Cognitive load was analyzed to determine the impact of visualization strategies on perceived difficulty and mental effort.